Mint-System/Ansible-Build/README.md

 ### Roles

-Have a look at the Ansible roles and checkout how to configure them.
+Have a look at the Ansible roles and check how to configure them.

 | Role                                                                   | Description                                                      |
 | ---------------------------------------------------------------------- | ---------------------------------------------------------------- |